Usage#

 DAMASK is integrated into the commercial FEM software MSC Marc as a user subroutine hypela2 via DAMASK_Marc.f90.

-Simulations can be started from the JOBDAMASK menu that gets integrated into Marc Mentat during installation.
+Simulations can be started from the JOBRunDamask menu that gets integrated into MSC Mentat during installation.

-Alternatively, the DAMASK Python library contains a small wrapper that assembles the execution call and launches the MSC Marc executable.
+Alternatively, the DAMASK Python library contains a small wrapper that assembles the execution call and launches MSC Marc.

 import damask